JamieHeather/stitchr/README.md

 ### Usage notes

 This script can take either amino acid or nucleotide sequences for the CDR3 junction.
 However when submitting an amino acid CDR3 sequence, `stitchr` will in most cases **not** produce the actual recombined sequences that encoded the original TCRs, apart from a few edge cases (such as particularly germ-like like alpha chain reararngements).
-When provided with a nucleotide CDR3 sequence `stitchr` can simply line up the edges of the V and the J and pop it in.
-However when given an amino acid CDR3 sequence, `stitchr` recreates an equivalent full length DNA sequence that will encode the same protein sequence.
+In these cases, `stitchr` recreates an equivalent full length DNA sequence that will encode the same protein sequence.
 It aims to produce a sequence as close to germline as possible, so all CDR3 residues that *can* be germline encoded by the V and J genes are.
 Non-templated residues in the CDR3 (or those templated by the D gene, which is treated as non-templated for the purpose of stitching) are chosen from taking the most commonly used codon per residue.

+When provided with a nucleotide CDR3 sequence `stitchr` can simply line up the edges of the V and the J and pop it in.
+(The exception that might still produce slightly different nucleotide sequences is when during non-templated deletion and addition a long stretch of V or J gene nucleotides were removed and then a different sequence coincidentally encoding the same amino acids was introduced.)

 This script currently only works on human and mouse alpha/beta TCR chains, but should be readily adapted to any other species/locus providing you can get all the correct data in IMGT format.